archibate/mallocvis/README.md

 LD_PRELOAD=libmallocvis.so ./program
 ```

-After running, a `malloc.html` file will be generated in the current directory, which can be opened in a browser to view the visualization results.
+After running, a `malloc.html` file will be generated in the current directory (or the build directory), which can be opened in a browser to view the visualization results.

 You can use the mouse to drag and drop to move, scroll to zoom, and double-click to restore the original size.